 PacTrust restructures to form a new limited partnership with PacTrust as general partner, and the Washington State Investment Board (WSIB) and the Oregon Public Employees Retirement System (OPERS) as limited partners.
 The general partner is owned by PacTrust employees and KKR principals.
 This structure remains in place today.
 PacTrust acquires M&T from KKR.
 Remaining M&T assets include the M&T Chico Ranch in Chico, California and The Crossroads Shopping Village in Carmel, California.

 PacTrust enters into an agreement with Real Estate Properties Limited Partnership (REPLP), an affiliate of Fred Meyer, Inc., to manage certain non-operating real estate assets of Fred Meyer.
 (KKR with the backing of OPERS took Fred Meyer private in 1981.)

-PacTrust and WSIB form PAC/SIB LLC to hold certain WSIB investments at a variety of locations in Texas, Illinois, California, Virginia, and Washington.
+PacTrust and WSIB form PAC/SIB LLC to hold certain WSIB investments at a variety of locations in Texas, Illinois, California, Virginia and Washington.
 PacTrust serves as the managing member.

 PacTrust celebrates 25 years.